-A major renovation and addition to a building that’s a part of the Tech Parks Arizona has created additional working space for potential research and development tenants.
+A major renovation and addition to one of the buildings that comprise the Tech Parks Arizona Business Park creates additional working space for potential research and development tenants.
 Aesthetics played a large role in the choice of insulated metal panels from

 Metl-Span for the addition.